romeo-velvi/Environmental-Developer-Pack-Control/readme.md

 ----------------------------
 After running a switch script, verify the active tool version using the tool's version command.
 Examples:
-    - For .NET SDK/runtime: dotnet --version
+    - For flutter: flutter --version
     - For other toolchains: \<env> --version or \<tool> -v

 for example, `javac --version` or `dotnet --version`